Actindo-AG/Documentation/PIM/Operation/02_ManageVariants.md

 3. Click the *Variant set* drop-down list and select a variant set.
 All active variant sets to the corresponding attribute set of the product are displayed in the list.

-  > [Info] If the selected master product has already one ore more product variants, the variant set is selected and read-only.
+  > [Info] If the selected master product has already one ore more variants, the variant set is selected and read-only.
 It cannot be edited subsequently.

 4. Click the ![Add](/Assets/Icons/Plus01.png "[Add]") (Add) button in the variants box.
   The [Add single variant ![Add single variant](/Assets/Icons/Document.png "[Add single variant]") ] button and the [Add multiple variants ![Add multiple variants](/Assets/Icons/Documents.png "[Add multiple variants]") ] button are displayed.